tagion/tagion/documents/architecture/Network_Architecture.md

 	- [Consensus](/documents/architecture/Consensus.md) service ensures asynchronous byzantine fault-tolerant consensus with Hashgraph producing an ordered output, an Epoch.
 	- [EpochDump](/documents/architecture/EpochDump.md) Write the Epoch to a file as a backup.
 	- [P2P](/documents/architecture/P2P.md "Peer to Peer") is used to connect the p2p network.
-	- [Coordinator](/documents/architecture/Coordinator.md) Register for the task and services.
+	- [Coordinator](/documents/architecture/Coordinator.md) Registration of the actor in system.

 * Support services
 	* [Logger](/documents/architecture/Logger.md) takes care of handling the logger information for all the services.